 It allows visitors to explore the museum at their own pace and learn more about the displayed pieces.
 By doing so, you get to provide visitors with the solitude they need while still learning.

 Audio guides are also excellent for exhibits, as only some are fond of reading.

 These audio guides can be in multiple languages and can be used to supplement the information provided by museum staff.
 Foreigners will enjoy learning without needing to add staff to discuss things with them.

 If you want your visitors to enjoy their museum tour, you can create interactive exhibits that allow visitors to engage with the pieces on display in new and exciting ways.

-For example, a QR code next to a painting could trigger a virtual reality experience that allows visitors to explore the artwork in greater detail.
+For example, art galleries QR code next to a painting could trigger a virtual reality experience that allows visitors to explore the artwork in greater detail.

 Social media integration

 QR codes can encourage visitors to share their experiences on social media.
 For example, a QR code next to a piece could trigger a pre-written tweet or Instagram post that visitors can easily communicate with their followers.